Myth, Reaction, Utopia

 The left has often sought many ways out of radicalism and its great challenge of mass agency.
 In the twentieth century it did so through the economically naïve ideas of Georgism, whereby returning nature to the commons alone could overcome capitalism’s inequities.
 It would do so again by adopting the capitalist economics of John Maynard Keynes to manage and ameliorate crisis.
 To be a Marxist is to insists that crisis is not something capitalism can overcome, and that nothing short of the radical abolition of capitalism itself, through the self-activity of workers, is sufficient.
 The new social democrats rhetorically appealed to such ideas, but hopelessly within bourgeois structures, unable to imagine beyond a new third way management of capitalism.

 At their worse, these movement’s endorsed ideas contrary to the self-organisation of workers, against the interests of immigrants and refugees wrongly framed as enemies of a nation’s workers, splintering the interests of a liberatory class.
-Moreover, they played to dreams of Keynesian redistribution during a profitability crisis and rarely; they failed to advocate robust alternatives to repressive policing, for community self-defence; they posited, overall, a stunted internationalism.
+Moreover, they played to dreams of Keynesian redistribution during a profitability crisis; they failed to advocate robust alternatives to repressive policing, for community self-defence; they posited, overall, a stunted internationalism.
 As the UK’s Labour Conference under such a project showed, it was only the mass social base—never properly empowered within Labour’s structures—that pushed a more radical agenda on tearing down borders and counteracting global warming.

 This was not a moral failing of politicians, as some would believe.
 These social democratic movements might have proved too weak and contradictory to make good on radical dreams, but a radical spirit could be found within them.
 And the disruption of business-as-usual within such bourgeois parties (including in Greece, Spain, etc.) shook establishments.
 In the UK, liberals were even willing to sacrifice a long-held commitment of retention of EU membership just to destroy Corbynism.